Improper DUI and DWI Testing

 Flaws and Problems In Field Sobriety Tests

 Being pulled over can be a very stressful experience, especially if an officer seems bent on making an arrest.
-This can cause sober people to become very nervous and agitated, making them to give the impression that they are intoxicated when they are simply under a good amount of stress.
-Field sobriety tests can fail in this way, and they have been known to in the past.
+This stress can cause sober people to become very nervous and agitated, leading to them giving the impression that they are intoxicated when they are simply under a significant amount of stress.
+Field sobriety tests routinely fail in this way, and studies have shown this to be true.

 What are blood, breath, and urine tests?

 Blood, breath, and urine tests refer to sobriety tests that check a person's BAC using those sorts of samples.
-You've likely heard of breathalyzer tests before, which examine alcohol concentration on the breath to help measure BAC, but BAC can also be examined using urine samples and a blood sample.
+You have likely heard of breathalyzer tests before, which examine alcohol concentration in the breath to help measure BAC.
+But BAC can also be analyzed using blood samples and even a urine sample.

 Flaws and Problems In Blood, Breath, and Urine Tests

-There have been a number of cases across the country in which the machines used to measure BAC have been improperly maintained and calibrated.
-In these cases, people who are sober or are well within the legal BAC may be shown to be intoxicated when that is not the case at all.
+There have been many cases across the country in which the machines used to measure BAC were not correctly maintained and calibrated.
+In these cases, people who were sober or were well within the legal BAC had readings that showed that they were intoxicated when that was not the case.

-In these instances, it's important to fight a charge since it can improve standards of law enforcement and also protect other innocent motorists out there.
+In these instances, it is essential to fight the charge since it can improve standards of law enforcement and also protect other innocent motorists out there.